 This is how War Paint was born; a men’s makeup brand, designed by men, for men.

-Last week I had the pleasure of meeting Daniel in London’s Covent Garden to find out more about men using makeup.
+When War Paint was in it’s infancy, I had the pleasure of meeting Daniel in London’s Covent Garden to find out more about men using makeup.

 War Paint was founded because of your experience with breakouts.
 Can you describe how this affected your confidence?

 At a young age I had a lot of confidence issues, due to being bullied by my facial features, then I was more focused on my looks and breakouts were a big factor toward this.
 The breakouts made me feel like I was not able to go out the house, socialise with friends because I didn’t have the confidence to do so.
 The worse my skin condition was, the worse I felt within myself.
 Comments from other people left me feeling really insecure about my appearance.
 This grew into a serious issue with body confidence that has greatly affected me since.